Moesif/moesif-ethereum-js-example/README.md

 - Install dependencies for this repo: `npm install`
 - Start the truffle development environment: `truffle develop`
 - Compile the smart contracts: type in `compile` in the truffle develop command line prompt.
-- Deploy the smart contracts: type in `migrate` in the truffle develop command line prompt.
+- Deploy the smart contracts: type in `migrate` in the truffle develop command line prompt.  (or type in `migrate --reset` if you want do migration before and what to refresh).
 - Start the Dapp: in another terminal, run `npm run start`.

 Now, you can type go to: http://localhost:3000/, and interact with the Dapp.